Candice Stowe: Development

 In May 2013, Sanderson, who has since joined Hollyoaks in the role of Maxine Minniver, revealed that she has never considered reprising her role as Candice.
 Speaking to the Manchester Evening News, Sanderson said: "I've never even thought about going back to Corrie – I left seven years ago.
 I've done so many other things in that time.
 That's why it doesn't even feel like a crossover going into Hollyoaks, I've had a complete career between the two soaps."
 She continued: "Corrie was my first main job and I loved it, I loved being challenged.
 When I left Corrie I went on to a job where we were filming four or five scenes a day.
 I couldn't believe it, I was used to filming 16 scenes a day!
 I'd just assumed all TV work was like that."

-Following O'Brien's return as Sarah in 2015, Sanderson said to The Sun: "Tina's back on the cobbles, bless her.
-Could they tempt me back to the cobbles?
-No, I am loving it where I am at the moment."